 Here are a few of the most common questions our Gibraltar company formation consultants receive about registering a branch office:

-- How long does it take to set up a branch in Gibraltar?
+- How long does it take to set up a branch in Gibraltar in 2023?

 The process of registering a branch in Gibraltar takes around 2 weeks.